 If you are in danger of harming yourself or other people I would consider breaking confidentiality but where possible it would be done with your consent.

 I offer a free initial introductory conversation for us to find out a bit about each other, what brings you to therapy and what you want to get out of it, you can also ask any questions you may have.
 If we decide to work together we will arrange a suitable time to meet each week.
 This session will then be allocated to you.
-The first session will be an assessment session where I will take information about you to help me have a better understanding of how I can work with you and what you need.
-I will also send a contract for you to sign in advance of our work together.
+The first session will be an assessment session where I will take information about you to help me have a better understanding of how I can work with you and what you need, it will also be a further chance for us to see if we are a good fit to work together.

 Counselling sessions for individuals last 50 minutes, taking place on a weekly basis, and cost £60 per session.
 I also provide a limited number of spaces for those on low-income, please talk to me about this.